LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    )

-Add a Pull-Down Menu with Different Displayed Values
+Add a Drop-Down Menu with Different Displayed Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use the `pdf_doc->addComboBox` method whose values are each pairs.
-The example below adds a pull-down menu named "Menu_Name" with the values "1", "2", "3", and "4" as submittable menu values, but displays the names "One", "Two", "Three", and "Four" for each value.
+The example below adds a drop-down menu named "Menu_Name" with the values "1", "2", "3", and "4" as submittable menu values, but displays the names "One", "Two", "Three", and "Four" for each value.
 No value is selected by default::